digital-analysis-co/digital-analysis-co/docs/blog/posts/share_events_google_analytics_google_ads.md

 > * View the performance of your Google Ads conversions
 > * Re-engage users based on their behavior in your app or on your site

-Check if a link already exists by navigating the GA interface, go to Admin > Product Links > Google Ads Links.
+Check if a link already exists by navigating to the GA interface: Admin > Product Links > Google Ads Links.

 ![Google Analytics Ads Link in Admin Area](../images/Google_Analytics_Google_Ads_Links.png)

-Once you open that link you should be able to see any existing Google Ads links, or add one if you have sufficient permissions.
+Once you open that link you, should be able to see any existing Google Ads links, or add one if you have sufficient permissions.

 With an active link you can then import any GA4 event as a goal in Google Ads: Goals > Conversions > Summary > Create Conversion Action > Import > Google Analytics 4 > Web.
 Then select the event that you would like to import.